mattermost/docs/source/manage/team-channel-members.rst

 These settings are modified in **System Console > User Management > Channels**.

 .. note::
   These settings are applicable only to Guests and Members.
-System, Team, and Channel Admins aren't affected.
-If you wish to grant posting ability to a specific member, you must first promote that member to Channel Admin.
+System, team, and channel admins aren't affected.
+If you wish to grant posting ability to a specific member, you must first promote that member to channel admin.

 The availability of advanced access control settings can also be affected by existing system and team permissions configurations.
 If there are existing configurations that override the channel settings you would like to apply, it will be indicated in the user interface.
 These settings can then be adjusted in the relevant panel in the **Permissions** section of the System Console.